 Actively responding to Jesus' call and peoples' needs.

-SHARING Jesus and others.
+SHARING Jesus with others.

 Enthusiastically connecting others in a relationship with Jesus.